kabirhusain/kabirhusain.github.io/_pages/research.md

 ---
 layout: page
 permalink: /research/
-title: research
+title: Research
-description: The work we do.
+# description: The work we do.
 nav: true
 nav_order: 6
 ---